Birds need a clean roomy cage in a location that has no drafts.

 Hormone creams, pills, or patches can be a source of additional hormones.

-Nesting: access to a nest box or next materials stimulates further egg laying.
+Nesting: Access to a nest box or nest materials stimulates further egg laying.
 Allowing free flight provides access to dark enclosed areas.

 Effective hormonal treatments are available when used in conjunction with environmental changes.

 In some situations surgery may become necessary.
 Consult your avian veterinarian and a tailored treatment